 For Family Services and Parade Services, the Junior & Youth Church members usually remain in the service and often are involved during the service.

-creativity and celebration.
+gospel message through creativity and celebration.

 Students at Highfields are encouraged in their faith both